 Research on Mental Illness

-A new statement released by Author Sarah Glynn – she quotes, “Individuals who work in creative fields are diagnosed and treated with a mental illness more frequently than the general public, showing an important link between writing and schizophrenia.”
+A new statement was released by Author Sarah Glynn.
+She quotes, “Individuals who work in creative fields are diagnosed and treated with a mental illness more frequently than the general public, showing an important link between writing and schizophrenia.”